 There are a couple of other helmets out there that are not licensed.
-These are generally recasts of Altmanns helmet or modified Don Post helmets, and usually made in someone's garage.
-Quality varies from maker to maker, and price is generally between $75.00 and $175.00 for a KIT that you assemble.
+These are generally recasts of Altmann's helmet or modified Don Post helmets, and usually made in someone's garage.
+Quality varies from maker to maker and the price is generally between $75.00 and $175.00 for a KIT that you assemble.
 'Buyer Beware' is the case when buying one of these garage kits.
 You never know what you might be buying so ask lots of questions.

 Helmet Makers with good reputation in the community: Kropserkel, Moncal, and MLC.